theobori-cafe/theobori.cafe/posts/lfs-first.md

 date: "2025-03-29"
 ---

+## Introduction

-> In this blog post, I will refer to [Linux From Scratch](https://www.linuxfromscratch.org) by writing "LFS".
+In this blog post, I will refer to [Linux From Scratch](https://www.linuxfromscratch.org) by writing "LFS".

 I heard about LFS by stumbling across a [podcast](https://www.youtube.com/watch?v=TkkKNfYKJJg) by Brodie Robertson.
 I've been curious and made me want to build my own Linux system.